January 27, 2007, anti-war protest

 The January 27, 2007 anti-war protest was an anti-war march sponsored by United for Peace and Justice in Washington, D.C.
 The official event consisted of a rally and march at the United States Capitol.

-It was announced at the protest that aerial photography had estimated that at least 500,000 showed up.
-The Associated Press has stated that the march drew "tens of thousands".
+At the protest, it was announced that at least 500,000 attended to the protest, according to aerial photography estimates.
+Associated Press, however, reported that the march drew "tens of thousands".